JohnLeeAeolus/CodTech/FIRESTORE_RULES.md

     }

-    // Submissions - students can create submissions
+    // Submissions - students can create submissions match /submissions/{submissionId} {
-    // This is the KEY rule for student assignment submission match /submissions/{submissionId} {
-      // Allow authenticated users to read submissions allow read: if isAuthenticated();
+      allow read: if isAuthenticated();
-      // Allow authenticated users to create new submissions allow create: if isAuthenticated();
+      allow create: if isAuthenticated();
-      // Allow users to update/delete their own submissions allow update, delete: if isAuthenticated() && request.auth.uid == resource.data.studentId;
+      allow update, delete: if isAuthenticated() && request.auth.uid == resource.data.studentId;
     }